-Production adjusted so that Fe content is similar to world average

-Source: (World Steel Association, 2016)
+Production adjusted so that Fe content is similar to world average Source: (World Steel Association, 2016)

-The estimation of the size of contestable iron ore market where there is freedom of entry and exit is about 1.7 billion tons as of 2015 and of which 61% are controlled by 4 major companies: Rio Tiinto-18%, Vale-17%, BHP-15%, Fortescue Metals-10% (Rio Tinto, 2016).
+The estimated size of contestable iron ore market with free entry and exit is about 1.7 billion tons as of 2015 and 61% are controlled by 4 major companies: Rio Tiinto-18%, Vale-17%, BHP-15%, Fortescue Metals-10% (Rio Tinto, 2016).

 According to Minerals Database, 98% of the mined iron ore is used to make steel.
 Iron ore is the raw material used to make pig iron, which is one of the main raw materials to make steel.
-Other uses for iron ore and iron are only a very small amount of the consumption.
+Other uses for iron ore and iron accounts for a very small amount of the consumption.

-- Powdered iron: used in metallurgy products, magnets, high-frequency cores, auto parts, catalyst. - Radioactive iron (iron 59): in medicine, tracer element in biochemical and metallurgical research. - Iron blue: in paints, printing inks, plastics, cosmetics (eye shadow), artist colors, laundry blue, paper dyeing, fertilizer ingredient, baked enamel finishes for autos and appliances, industrial finishes.
+- Powdered iron: used in metallurgy products, magnets, high-frequency cores, auto parts, catalyst. - Radioactive iron (iron 59): in medicine, tracer element in biochemical and metallurgical research.

-• Black iron oxide: as pigment, in polishing compounds, metallurgy, medicine, magnetic inks, in ferrites for electronics industry.
+- Iron blue: in paints, printing inks, plastics, cosmetics (eye shadow), artist colors, laundry blue, paper dyeing, fertilizer ingredient, baked enamel finishes for autos and appliances, industrial finishes. - Black iron oxide: as pigment, in polishing compounds, metallurgy, medicine, magnetic inks, in ferrites for electronics industry.